open-contracting/bi.open-contracting.org/powerbi/README.md

 The [`Makefile`](Makefile) makes this easy to setup.
 You can configure it by changing the settings in the [`config.mk`](config.mk) file.

-All commands assume that the current directory is the "working directory" for the project.

-You must choose an operating system user with read, write and execute permissions to the working directory (`chmod 700`, at least).
+You must choose an operating system user with read, write and execute permissions to the "working directory" for the project (`chmod 700`, at least).
 For simplicity, you can:

 - Name the operating system user the same as the database user (`DATABASE_USER` setting)
 - Create a home directory for the operating system user, to use as the working directory (`CARDINAL_WORKDIR` setting)
 - Make the working directory readable and executable by others (`chmod 755`)
+- Change the current directory to the working directory when running the commands below

 ## Tips